 A cumulative 2.0 grade point average is required for graduation with the associate's degree.
 Students completing certificate program requirements must successfully complete credits in specified fields and maintain a cumulative grade point average of 2.0.

-Under certain circumstances, these requirements may be waived upon a request by submitting a Graduation Exception Request Form initiated by your academic advisor and approved by the Dean or Vice Chancellor for Academic Affairs.
+Under certain circumstances, these requirements may be waived upon a request by submitting a Graduation Exception Request Form initiated by your academic advisor and approved by your Dean or the Vice Chancellor for Academic Affairs.